qcappart/qcappart.github.io/_pages/about.md

 I am Quentin, an assistant professor at [Polytechnique Montréal](https://polymtl.ca/en) (engineering school associated to [University of Montreal](https://www.umontreal.ca/en/)) in the department of computer engineering and software engineering.
-I am also a regular member of [CIRRELT](https://www.cirrelt.ca/default.aspx) and of the [association for constraint programming](https://www.a4cp.org/).
+I am also a regular member of [CIRRELT](https://www.cirrelt.ca/default.aspx),  member of the [association for constraint programming](https://www.a4cp.org/), and affiliate member of [MILA](https://mila.quebec/en/).
 I also lead the [CORAIL research group](https://corail-research.github.io/), that I co-founded with [Louis-Martin Rousseau](https://hanalog.ca/en/person/louis-martin-rousseau/).

 Prior to that, I was a a post-doctoral IVADO fellow at Polytechnique Montréal, where I worked with Louis-Martin Rousseau and as a research intern at ElementAI (acquired by [ServiceNow](https://www.servicenow.com/research/)).
 I obtained my Ph.D. in 2017 from [UCLouvain](https://www.google.com/search?hl=fr&q=UCLouvain), and was supervised by [Pierre Schaus](https://www.info.ucl.ac.be/~pschaus/).